Timothy Disken

-Timothy Malcolm (Disko) Disken, OAM (born 3 November 1996) is an Australian paralympic swimmer.
+Timothy Malcolm Disken, OAM (born 3 November 1996) is an Australian paralympic swimmer.
 He represented Australia at the 2015 IPC Swimming World Championships and won bronze in the men's 4 × 100 m freestyle relay.
 At the 2016 Rio Paralympics, he won a gold medal in the men's 100m freestyle S9, a silver medal in the men's S9 50m freestyle and a bronze medal in the men's 200m individual medley SM9.
 He also competed at the 2020 Summer Paralympics.

 Personal

 Disken was born in Melbourne, Victoria, on 3 November 1996 and has cerebral palsy.
 He has an older brother Jeff who played water polo at a national level in Australia.
 When not competing Disken enjoys producing house music.
 Disken also likes to play piano and learned the piano for 12 years.

 Sporting career

 Disken began participating in swimming aged 4, as a form of therapy for his cerebral palsy and started to compete in the sport at age 10.
 He was selected to attend a development camp, along with other swimmers who were seen as having potential ahead of the 2016 Paralympics.

 In 2014, Disken then went on to win gold in the 50 LC backstroke event at the 2014 Australian Swimming Championships in Brisbane.